oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 *Guide:*

 *This chapter describes landing zone best practices and usually does not require any changes.
-If changes are required please refer to [landing zone confluence](https://confluence.oraclecorp.com/confluence/x/GZ-VHQE).
-The full landing zone needs to be described in the Solution Design by the service provider.*
+The full landing Zone needs to be described in the Solution Design by the service provider.*

 *Use this section ONLY for new cloud deployments and remove for brown field deployments.*

+The design considerations for an OCI Cloud Landing Zone have to do with OCI and industry architecture best practices, along with customer-specific architecture requirements that reflect the Cloud Strategy (hybrid, multi-cloud, etc).
+An OCI Cloud Landing zone involves a variety of fundamental aspects that have a broad level of sophistication.
+Oracle Cloud Infrastructure (OCI) provides multiple landing zone implementations that you can choose from [link](https://docs.oracle.com/en-us/iaas/Content/cloud-adoption-framework/technology-implementation.htm).

 ### Physical Architecture